Members’ Allowances (England)

 - This allowance can be paid to a parish chairman only or to each elected member (Reg 25(1), (10)).
 The allowance can be set at a higher rate for the chairman, but otherwise the payment must be the same for all members.

 - The entitlement to payment must be calculated on a daily basis over a given year.

-- Details of the level(s) of the parish council’s basic allowance will be posted in the parish and on the website as soon as practicable after it/they have been agreed and the notice must be maintained over a fourteen day period.
+- Details of the level(s) of a parish council’s basic allowance must be posted in the parish as soon as practicable after it/they have been agreed and the notice must be maintained over a fourteen day period.

 This allowance, payable to members of a parish council (whether elected or not), includes travel by motor vehicle or bicycle or other forms of non-motorised transport subject to performance of a duty within one or more of the following categories:

 a) for attending a meeting of the parish council or any of its committees or sub-committees or meetings of a body to which the parish council makes appointments or nominations or of meetings of committees or sub-committees of those bodies;